wendehals/arduino_sct_tools/plugins/org.yakindu.sct.arduino.help/md/ProgrammingArduino.md

 ## Modeling the Statechart

 Now we are ready to model the statechart.
-We will use the "Hello World" example from the Arduino world, it is a blinking light.
+We will use the "Hello World" example from the Arduino world, it's a blinking light.
 The Arduino Uno board has an LED built in that can be used for this purpose.
 In the "Blink" example, we will let the LED turn on and off every 500ms.

 Model your statechart in the way that is shown in the figure below.
 Create two states, <code>On</code> and <code>Off</code>.
 Then create transitions between both of them and add time triggers to the transitions.
 The time trigger <code>after 500ms</code> lets the state automatically change after 500 milliseconds.
 Within the states, add an <code>entry</code> action that sets the boolean variable <code>on</code> to true or respectively to false.
 You need to declare the boolean variable <code>on</code> within the interface.